NVIDIA/warp/README.md

 # NVIDIA OgLang

-OgLang is a Python DSL and framework for writing high-performance code.
+OgLang is a Python framework for writing high-performance simulation and graphics code.
 Kernels are defined in Python syntax and JIT converted to C++/CUDA and compiled at runtime.

 ##  Installation

 ### Local Python

 To install in your local Python environment use: